tigersizer/cluster-test/cluster-test-05FiringItUp.md

 ```

 - the large hex number is the docker id of the network (created by netup)
-- the first error is the `docker stop` command, but it does not yet exist to be stopped.
+- the first error is the `docker stop` command, but the container, pdock1, does not yet exist to be stopped.
-- the second error is the `docker rm` command, but it does not yet exist to be removed.
+- the second error is the `docker rm` command, but the container, pdock1, does not yet exist to be removed.

 Followed by a bunch of downloading status/information and finally another large hex number.